highlightjs/highlight.js/README.md

 ### NPM / Node.js server module

 Highlight.js can also be used on the server.
-The package with all supported languages can be installed from NPM:
+The package with all supported languages can be installed from NPM or Yarn:

 ```
 npm install highlight.js